-As soon as we know your arrival details we will inform our Saxion ambassadors.
+As soon as you have submitted your arrival details, we will inform our Saxion ambassadors.

-Our ambassadors are a group of current Saxion students who are willing to help out and guide you during your introduction period (and afterwords).
-They will support you and give you social guidance where you need.
+Our ambassadors are a group of current Saxion students who are willing to help out and guide you during your introduction period (and afterwards).
+They will support you and give you social guidance where needed.

-In case we have missed your details and you want to contact one of our ambassadors please send an email to: firstname.lastname@example.org.
+In case we have missed your details and you want to contact one of our ambassadors, check IntoSaxion.

-The GGD, Community Health Service, is for many a familiar name.
-These local health services are responsible for preventive health care.
+The GGD (Community Health Service) is responsible for preventive health care.

-In the Netherlands you need to see the Family doctor first before you can go to the Hospital.
+In the Netherlands you need to see the family doctor (GP) first before you can go to the hospital.

 AON claim procedure

-The way to successful communications starts with language.
+The way to successful communication starts with language.
 Having a good command of the Dutch language will enhance your possibilities and will give new impulses to your professional and social life.
 Saxion offers language courses at different levels to non-native speakers.
-More information.